-“When a sled passes, yes, it makes a microgroove, but then the polymer heals very quickly,” Mansson said.
+“When a sled passes, yes, it makes a microgroove, but then the polymer heals very quickly,” Mansson says.
 “We were so surprised that it worked so well like this in every category.”

-The bobsledding track makes sense to use the plastic, he said, as the sport requires a less direct feel for the surface compared to speed skating, ice hockey or curling.
+It makes sense to use the plastic for a bobsledding track, he says, as the sport requires a less direct feel for the surface compared to speed skating, ice hockey or curling.

-Mansson’s research, conducted while at the University in Switzerland, École Polytechnique Fédérale de Lausanne (EPFL), went beyond the science of a plastic bobsled track to tap into the environmental, economic and popularity aspects of such a track.
+Mansson’s research, conducted while at the École Polytechnique Fdrale de Lausanne (EPFL) in Switzerland, went beyond the science of a plastic bobsled track to tap into the environmental, economic and popularity aspects of such a track.

 The cost of building the plastic track elements is estimated at just $4-$5 million, with a potential payback time of within 10 years if used for both winter and summer events.

 The current bobsled tracks are carved into the natural environment, and require extensive energy for the cooling systems.
 Mansson noted the tracks are usually constructed some distance from local populations, creating a need for transportation systems simply to get spectators to the events.